Farewell, Central Asia

 Fortunately, a Swedish engineer, Martin Trolle Mikkelsen, specializes in chronicling abandoned Cold War sites.
 He took hundreds of photos of the area before it was closed down, You can see them here – pretty fascinating stuff.

-In Kuchatov, there is a museum of the Polygon housed inside the National Nuclear Center, but it’s also no longer open to the public.
+In Kurchatov, there is a museum of the Polygon housed inside the National Nuclear Center, but it’s also no longer open to the public.
 Too bad, because it has a lot of interesting exhibits, such as:

 • An AP-2 control panel from 1955